AVSimulation/SCANeR-Quick-Starts/README.md

 * In the Git Bash console, run the following commands
 ```
 git init
-git remote add origin https://github.com/AVSGuillaume/Samples-Pack.git
+git remote add origin https://github.com/AVSGuichet/SCANeR-Used-Guides.git
-git fetch origin Pages
+git fetch origin Published
 ```
 * When prompted, login to GitHub with the account linked to your company e-mail.
 * Once fetching is finished, run the following command in the Git Bash console
 ```
-git checkout Pages
+git checkout Published
 ```
-This creates a new local branch "Pages" that with upstream "origin/Pages" Now your working tree has the latest version of the Pages files.
+This creates a new local branch "Published" that with upstream "origin/Pages" Now your working tree has the latest version of the website files.

 ### Publish a modification